emanuelmassafera/json-to-xml-converter/README.md

 ]
 ```

-The result is an XML file that follows the rules entered in the mapping file.
+The result is an XML file based on the rules from the mapping.

 ---